Desensitization and Deception in Differential Games with Asymmetric Information: Pursuit-Evasion with Uncertain Dynamic Obstacle

 Finally, we analyze a case that demonstrates the implementation challenges observed with the proposed approach to construct risk-sensitive strategies.
-From Sections \ref{sec:pe}.B and \ref{sec:pe}.C, it can be inferred that the risk-sensitive trajectories are primarily driven by the associated RCS fields, which are dependent on the type of uncertainty that is assumed.
-In this regard, consider the case where the pursuer employs desensitized strategy against a deceptive evader while assuming uncertainty in $\rho_2$ only.
-The results are shown in Figure \ref{fig:Desensi_Decept_LM} (simulation parameters for Figs. \ref{fig:Desensi_NoDecept_1} and \ref{fig:Desensi_Decept_LM} are the same).
-From Figures \ref{fig:Desensi_Decept_LM}(a) and \ref{fig:Desensi_Decept_LM}(b), it can be observed the pursuer is driven towards the local minimum that exists due to the fact that there is no uncertainty in $\rho_1$.
-The RCS field (a $90^\circ$ transformation of the field shown to Figure \ref{fig:RCS_norm}(b)) is such that the pursuer is stuck in the local minima while the evader continuously attempts to drive the pursuer towards the true obstacle, as can be seen in Figure \ref{fig:Desensi_Decept_LM}(c).
-The local minima in Fig. \ref{fig:Desensi_Decept_LM} may be addressed by tuning: 1) the uncertain parameter set that the pursuer considers for constructing the risk measure; 2) the chosen simulation specifications for receding horizon control, including $N$ and $\Delta t$; 3) the weight on the RCS norm $Q$.
+From Sections \ref{subsec:rcs_fields} and \ref{subsec:sim_nodecept}, it can be inferred that the risk-sensitive trajectories are primarily driven by the associated RCS fields, which are dependent on the type of uncertainty assumed.
+In this regard, consider the case where the pursuer employs a desensitized strategy against a deceptive evader while assuming uncertainty in $\rho_2$ only.
+The results are shown in Fig.~\ref{fig:Desensi_Decept_LM} (simulation parameters for Figs. \ref{fig:Desensi_NoDecept_1} and \ref{fig:Desensi_Decept_LM} are the same).
+From Figs.~\ref{fig:Desensi_Decept_LM}(a) and \ref{fig:Desensi_Decept_LM}(b), it can be observed that the pursuer is driven towards a local minimum.
+The RCS field (a $90^\circ$ transformation of the field shown to Fig.~\ref{fig:RCS_norm}(b)) is such that the pursuer is stuck at the local minimum while the evader continuously attempts to drive the pursuer towards the true obstacle, as can be seen in Fig. \ref{fig:Desensi_Decept_LM}(c).
+The local minimum in Fig.~\ref{fig:Desensi_Decept_LM} may be addressed by tuning: 1) the uncertain parameter set that the pursuer considers for constructing the risk estimate; 2) the chosen simulation specifications for receding horizon control, including $N$ and $\Delta t$; and 3) the weight on the RCS norm $Q$.